vrbyjimmy/EcdsaAcmeNet/README.md

 -u : uninstall windows service

+If you run it without any parameters, it tries to run as windows service and you might get an error message indicating that it must first be installed as service.
+To run this as simple commandline some parameters must be specified, -p preferably.

 #Configuration
 Client expects XML configuration file for each domain in Configuration directory placed in application's folder.